vpp090/XMLtoJSONConverter/README.md

 This is a Web API + React XMLtoJSON Converter.

 The WebAPI exposes a POST endpoint /api/ConvertXMLtoJSON.
-Upload an xml file to this endpoint and the result of the is a converted JSON file returned in the body of the response.
+The endpoint accepts a file and the filenmae as parameters The file is saved to a specified location in the background.

 The whole application can be accessed at https://xmltojsonconverter.fly.dev